emilecohen/btc_prediction_aws/README.md

 - Amazon Lambda
 - Amazon API Gateway

-The final goal is to be able to predict next week stock price based on sotck historical data (daily).
+The final goal is to be able to predict next week stock price based on stock historical data (daily).

 # Instructions to launch the SageMaker Instance